rocketlabdelta/info-central/recovery/powder.md

-powder is usually used.
+Black powder ("BP") is used in ejection charges.
+BP is available in different grain sizes.
+FFFFg (4F) powder is usually used.
 FFFg (3F) is also sometimes used.

 An important concept is that a little too much BP is better than any amount of too little.
 Precise measurement is not necessary, is part because different batches of BP are not exactly identical, and one batch may burn slightly better than another batch.
 If a calculation suggests 2.3 grams then 2.5 grams will be fine, but 2.0 grams may not be enough.
 Far too much BP can result in a large force that can tear a rocket apart.
 A simple way to compensate for a “hefty” ejection charge is a long tether so that rocket parts have a chance to decelerate before reaching the end of the tether.